stan-alam/AWS/SaAWS/Chap01/notes.md

 **MS AZURE, IBM Bluemix OpenWhisk, Google Cloud Functions are other compute services that compete with AWS lambda**

-##Single-purpose stateless functions
+##2.Single-purpose stateless functions

-   A good practice is to write functions with the **Single Responsibility Principle** ( SRP ) **A function that does just one thing is more testable, robust and leads to fewer bugs and unexpected side effects** By composing functions and services together in a loose orchestration, a developer can build complex back end systems that
+   A good practice is to write functions with the **Single Responsibility Principle** ( SRP ) **A function that does just one thing is more testable, robust and leads to fewer bugs and unexpected side effects** By composing functions and services together in a loose orchestration, a developer can build complex back end systems that are still understandable and easy to manage. **A granular function with well-defined interface is also more likely to be re-used within an SA**
+   **All code written in Lambda must be stateless**

+**Stateless allows for scalability** quickly scale to handle an ever-changing number of incoming events or requests.

+##3.
+Design Push-based, Event-driven pipelines

+   Systems can be built from scratch or monolithic systems can be re-engineered to take advantage of SA.
+   **Event-Drive, Push-based pipeline to show how quickly a system can be put together, e.g. to encode video to different bitrates and formats**.